bruceharrison1984/-nrwl-s3-upload/README.md

 > Example:
 >
 > `cfe:StaticWebSite` will query CloudFormation for an export named `StaticWebSite` and use the value of that export as the `bucketName`.

+### SSM Paramter Store Lookup

+If you prepend your `bucketName` with `ssm:`, this executor will attempt to locate a SSM Paramter with the same name.
+Omitting the `ssm:` prefix will simply use the `bucketName` value as is for the S3 url.

+- If an SSM Parameter is found with a matching name, the value will be used for the S3 destination bucket.
+- If an SSM Parameter is not found, an error will be thrown and no files will be uploaded.
+- Matching is _not_ case-sensitive.
+- This SSM Parameter must exist in the same account as the S3 bucket.
+  - Cross-account lookup is not supported.

+> Example:
+>
+> `ssm:StaticWebSite` will query CloudFormation for an SSM Parameter named `StaticWebSite` and use the value of that export as the `bucketName`.